Initial Reaction: When Will This End?

 A grand jury in Pennsylvania released a scathing nine-hundred page report today that laid out credible accusations of child abuse against over three hundred Catholic priests in dioceses across the state.
 According to the report, these predators molested over a thousand children since the 1940s.
 The Pennsylvania Attorney General sent an open letter to Pope Francis and implored the Holy Father to abandon efforts to silence victims.

 This situation is beyond the pale.
-Like school shootings, horrific discoveries of child sex abuse in the Catholic Church continue to occur, despite the epidemic levels of pain and suffering.
-In both situations, powerful leaders have opted to do nothing and look the other way.
-Congress has failed to resist the powerful American gun lobby and enact meaningful gun safety laws.
-Likewise, the Vatican has failed to instill a culture of ethical accountability in the Church.
-Sadly, unlike gun violence, which is a uniquely American phenomenon, Catholic child sex abuse happens all over the world.
+Horrific discoveries of child sex abuse in the Catholic Church continue to occur, despite the epidemic levels of pain and suffering.
+The Vatican has failed to instill a culture of ethical accountability in the Church.
+Sadly, Catholic child sex abuse happens all over the world.

 I don’t need to be verbose to convey the horror of this new revelation.
 The abuse that these priests inflicted on these children changed the way that their brains functioned.
 They were never the same.